boggydigital/clo/README.md

     - `values` - (optional) argument values we're using in the example.
 Number of values should match number of non-flag arguments and match fixed values constraint.
     - `description` - (optional) description of this example

+### Built-in 'help' command

+Clove provides a built-in 'help' command, unless one already exists, provided by you.
+Built-in 'help' commands uses certain conventions to avoid conflicts with user arguments and to support any commands you might have created.
+Here is what you need to know:

+- 'help' command is added right before parsing CLI args
+- 'help' command is only added if there is not command with a token 'help' already
+- 'help' command will attempt to add 'h' abbreviation if it's not used by any other command
+- 'help' command will attempt to add 'help:command' argument if doesn't exist already
+- 'help:command' argument uses special 'from:commands' value that will be expanded with all commands declared in clove.json (technically, you can use that value and if it's the only value, it'll be expanded)

+Please see [Handling built-in commands](#Handling-built-in-commands) to understand what needs to be done to support 'help' command.

 ## Working with arguments

 Arguments are parameters that commands might need for operation.
 Examples: `path` for `verify` command.
 Argument value is separated from argument token with a space.